Degree Requirements

 Qualifying Examinations

-The qualifying examinations in mathematics consist of the general examinations and the advanced oral examination.
+The qualifying examinations in mathematics consist of the general written qualifying examinations, and the advanced oral examination.

-To complete the general examinations, students must take exams, one each in algebra, analysis, and topology.
-Exams are offered every August, January, and May.
-First-year students may take any combination of exams at any time.
-After 2 semesters of study, students must attempt to pass all remaining exams at each offering.
-Students must perform satisfactorily on all 3 by the January exams at the beginning of their fourth semester.
+There are three general written qualifying exams on the topics of algebra, analysis, and topology.
+These are typically offered three times a year, in August and January just before classes begin, and in May just after finals.
+Students must perform satisfactorily on all three exams by May at the end of the fourth semester.
 The judgment of satisfactory performance on the general examinations for either the MA or PhD degree is the responsibility of the department graduate committee.
 Students may take an exam several times.

 Tel (713) 348-4829